 Participants are eligible for immediate entry into the Plan with vesting at 100% after three years.
 The funds accumulate along with interest and investment return and are available for withdrawal by participants at retirement, termination, or when certain withdrawal specifications are met.
-The participants may also obtain loans of their vested accrued benefit, subject to certain limitations described in the Plan Document.
+The participants may also obtain loans of their vested accrued benefit, subject to certain limitations described in the document governing (the Plan Document).
 The federal and state income taxes of the participant are deferred (except in the case of Roth deferrals) on the contributions until the funds are withdrawn from the Plan.